 We require letters of recommendation from two teachers.
 We recommend one evaluation from a math/science teacher, and one from a humanities, social science, or language teacher.
-We also require materials from your school counselor (typically including your transcript, a school profile, and a letter of recommendation).
+We also require materials from your school counselor (typically including your official transcript and—when available—a School Profile and letter of recommendation).

 (If you’re a teacher looking for guides on how to write good letters of recommendation, visit this page).